tanujgupta18/Gas-Utility-Services/Readme.md

 # Gas Utility Services

-The Gas Utility Services Web Application is a platform that allows users to raise complaints related to gas utility services and track the status of their complaints.
-Users are required to register or login to access the complaint submission and tracking functionalities.
+The Gas Utility Services Web Application is a platform that allows users to raise complaints related to gas utility services, track the status of their complaints, and pay charges by generating an invoice.
+Users are required to register or login to access the complaint submission, tracking, and payment functionalities.

 ## Features